Skip to content

 • For very simple but profoundly helpful home remedies for digestive issues check out these other posts including “drink hot water for better health” and my post about “congee

-• Eat slowly and chew your food.
+• Eat slowly and chew your food thoroughly.

 Insomnia Caused by Being Overly Tired and physical weakness

-For these patients I would suggest:
+For these patients, I would suggest:

-• Mediation or some form of qigong.
+• Meditation or some form of qigong.
 Qigong is a form of therapeutic exercise originally from China.
 Both qigong and meditation are great for helping the nervous system calm down and relax.
 Both practices make the physical body and mind stronger and more relaxed.

 • Foot soaking before bed.

 • Moxibustion will also be very helpful for these patients.
 Moxibustion is a form of heat therapy from China that would benefit this type of patient in two ways.
-First moxibustion is great for fatigue and secondly it is somewhat sedative.
-Many patients often say that after moxibustion treatment they feel very energetic but also very relaxed at the same time.
+First, moxibustion is great for fatigue, and secondly, it is somewhat sedative.
+Many patients often say that after moxibustion treatment, they feel very energetic but also very relaxed at the same time.

 • Chinese herbal medicine may be necessary for these patients as well.